-Never forget, though, that playing around with caching preferences isn’t as easy as the possibility to check/uncheck options provided by the plugins UI makes you think.
+Never forget, though, that playing around with caching preferences isn’t as easy as the possibility to check/uncheck options provided by the plugin’s UI makes you think.
 Speed and performance are serious matters you should know how to properly handle.
-If you don’t want to mess things up and get your store slow, ask help to a performance specialist.
+If you don’t want to mess things up and get your store slow, ask help from a performance specialist.

 If your clients are spread around the world, there’s a high chance your WooCommerce store is available in more than just a language.
 For that reason, it could become quite heavy and result in slower speeds.
 For example, WPML is known for making WordPress admin run slow and there are several things you’d need to do to fix its slow performance.